 One of the largest seas in the world, the Black Sea is a major body of water that connects many of the major European rivers together.
 It borders multiple European countries and is therefore seen as something of a major border cross-continent.

 How much do you know about the Black Sea?
 Is it safe to traverse?
-Here’s 13 interesting facts about the Black Sea, including more than a few bits and pieces which may well surprise you.
+Here are some fun facts about the Black Sea, including more than a few bits and pieces which may well surprise you.